Categories: Special Events

 Per ounce: 204 cal Macadamia (highest) to 139 cal Chia Seed (lowest)

-Outdoor Herbivore’s higher fat organic peanut butter powder spread on a wheat tortilla.
+Outdoor Herbivore’s high-fat organic peanut butter powder spread on a tortilla.

 Calorie Density of Outdoor Herbivore Organic Peanut Butter Powder